Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 A visual layout constraint defining [hierarchical relationships](#hierarchical-relationships-glossary) is expressed as an instance of the `browser:HierarchicalGroupLayoutConstraint` class.
 A hierarchical class of the node is assigned to the hierarchical group layout constraint via `browser:nodeSelector` predicate.
 A class of an edge, which will be treated as hierarchical, is assigned using the `browser:hierarchicalEdgeSelector` predicate.

-> **Warning** \
-> Each pair of node and edge selectors must be assigned to a separate instance of the `browser:HierarchicalGroupLayoutConstraint` class. \
-> If you want to add more edge selectors with the same node selector, make each pair of the edge selector and the node selector as a separate instance of the `browser:HierarchicalGroupLayoutConstraint` class.
+Each pair of node and edge selectors must be assigned to a separate instance of the `browser:HierarchicalGroupLayoutConstraint` class.
+If you want to add more edge selectors with the same node selector, make each pair of the edge selector and the node selector as a separate instance of the `browser:HierarchicalGroupLayoutConstraint` class.

 <h3 id="visual-group-layout-constraint">"VisualGroupLayoutConstraint" class</h3>

 A visual layout constraint defining [visual group](#visual-group-glossary) is expressed as an instance of the `browser:VisualGroupLayoutConstraint` class.
 A visual group class is assigned to the visual group layout constraint via `browser:clusteringSelector` predicate.

-> **Warning** \
-> Each specific visual group must be expressed as a separate instance of `browser:VisualGroupLayoutConstraint` class.
+Each specific visual group must be expressed as a separate instance of `browser:VisualGroupLayoutConstraint` class.

 <h3 id="group-to-cluster-layout-constraint">"GroupToClusterLayoutConstraint" class</h3>